 We counsel them to be more dispassionate when choosing an ad agency.

 We warn them to listen carefully, judge objectively, and be careful not to hear what they want to hear.
-How much you like an agency may have nothing to do with their ability to be effective for you.
+How much you like an agency may have nothing to do with its ability to be effective for you.

 Today, the advertising world is crammed with delightfully entertaining ads.
 Ads that become the fodder of conversation for everything other than the brand they are intended to propel upward.

-How To Succeed
+How to Succeed

-The moral of this story is that if you want to steal market share you need to think outside of the current box.
-And, look into your brand permission when changing your brand.
+The moral of this story is that if you want to steal market share, you need to think outside of the current box.
+And look into your brand permission when changing your brand.